-In the current study, the predominant illnesses affecting sick children were respiratory disease (44.3%) (p <0.001), followed by gastrointestinal disease (30.0%) (p <0.001) (Table 3).
-This finding is similar to that reported in low-income countries such as Ethiopia, where respiratory infection, diarrheal diseases and neonatal syndromes remained the main causes of morbidity and mortality in children, especially under the age of five17.
-This high rate of disease among children in Yemen may be the result of widespread child wasting, underweight, stunting, unsafe sanitation and unsafe water supplies 7.
-These risk factors were also the main risk factors for under-five child morbidity and mortality in low-income countries, but they all improved significantly during the MDG era in other countries while in Yemen these risk factors were reintroduced again in the 2016-2018 period (Table) 2) because of the Saudi and Emirati aggression.
+In the current study, the predominant illnesses affecting sick children were respiratory disease (44.3%) (p < 0.001), followed by gastrointestinal disease (30.0%) (p<0.001) (Table 3).
+This finding is similar to that reported in low-income countries such as Ethiopia, where diarrheal diseases, respiratory infection and neonatal syndromes remained the main causes of morbidity and mortality in children, especially under the age of five17.
+This high rate of disease among children in Yemen may be the result of widespread of unsafe sanitation and unsafe water supplies7.
+These risk factors were also the main risk factors for under-five child morbidity and mortality in low-income countries, but they all improved significantly during the MDG era in other countries while in Yemen these risk factors were reintroduced again in the 2016-2018 period (Table 2) because of the Saudi and Emirati aggression.
 Table 1 results show that the disease rate decreased in 1996-2005 by 13.8%, then in 2006-2015 to 9.1%.
-This decrease may be due to child survival interventions at the community level such as immunization and community management for major diseases such as malaria, pneumonia, diarrhea and other diseases were performed through the pioneering of HEP in the period from 1978 to 2015 years, and the effect of high-impact interventions such as insecticide-treated nets (ITN) and immunizations18.
+This decrease may be due to child survival interventions at the community level such as immunization and community management for major diseases such as pneumonia, malaria, diarrhea and other diseases were performed through the pioneering of HEP (Health Equivalency Program) in the period from 1978 to 2015 years, and the effect of high-impact interventions such as insecticide-treated nets (ITN) and immunizations18.
 The HEP includes trained and paid health extension workers who provide basic primary health care services at the community level.
 The HEP has improved health care practices for mothers and newborns and can contribute to reducing morbidity and mortality rates among children in Yemen18.
-The contribution of development partners in support of high-impact child survival interventions such as immunization and the malaria control program can contribute significantly to reducing child morbidity in 1996-2005 (13.8%), and in 2006-2015 (9.1%).
-For example, malaria incidence and mortality in Yemen have decreased dramatically after the introduction of artemisinin combination therapy (ACT) and insecticide-treated bed nets (ITN)19.
+The contribution of development partners in support of high-impact child survival interventions for instance the malaria control program and immunization can contribute significantly to reducing child morbidity in 1996-2005 (13.8%), and in 2006-2015 (9.1%).
+For example, malaria incidence and mortality in Yemen have decreased dramatically after the induction of artemisinin combination therapy (ACT) and insecticide-treated bed nets (ITN)19.